Cutting your energy bills

 Economy 7 and 10 users have a special energy meter that can keep track of electricity units charged at different unit rates – a higher rate in the daytime and a lower rate between certain times at night or in the afternoon.

-Social tariffs have traditionally been available to vulnerable customers struggling to pay their bills, but they are currently being replaced by a payment scheme called the Warm Home Discount.
+Social tariffs have traditionally been available to vulnerable customers struggling to pay their bills.
+These have now been replaced by a payment scheme called the Warm Home Discount.
 To find out more, and to see whether you're eligible, go to Warm Home Discount.

-See our advice if you're unable to pay your energy bills.
+See our advice if you need help paying bills.

 Energy jargon buster